 two elected Student Trustees, elected in accordance with Article 26;

-not more than four External Trustees and Alumni Trustees in total, appointed in accordance with Article 27 and Article 28.
+not more than five External Trustees in total, appointed in accordance with Article 27 and Article 28.

 two appointed Student Trustees, appointed for their specific skills and experience via a recruitment process established and published by the Trustee Board on an annual basis.